jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests-p2.md

 2. Analyze rank values in standard ANOVA

 #### Kruskal-Wallis Test
-For this test, we make the following assumptions
+This test has the following assumptions

 * Independent samples
 * Continuous variable